-- iii) an activity that produced income in connection with a course of vocational rehabilitation: - iv) employment training sessions; - v) activities within the facility such as crafts products and facility employment. - f.
-In determining the personal needs reserve amount for Long-Term Care institution residents engaged in income-producing activities: - i) The personal needs allowance is reserved from earned income only when the person has insufficient unearned income to meet this need: - ii) In determining countable earned income of a Long-Term Care institution resident, the following rules shall apply: - 1) \$65 shall be subtracted from the gross earned income. - 2) The result shall be divided in half. - 3) The remaining income is the countable earned income and shall be considered in determining the patient payment. - iii) When the personal needs allowance is reserved from unearned income, the additional reserve is computed based on the total gross earned income. - g.
-Other Deductions Reserved from Recipient's Income: - i) In the case of a married, long-term care recipient who is institutionalized in a Long-Term Care institution and who has a spouse (and, in some cases, other dependent family members) living in the community, there are "spousal protection" rules which permit the contribution of the institutionalized spouse's income toward their living expenses.
+- iii) an activity that produced income in connection with a course of vocational rehabilitation; - iv) employment training sessions; - v) activities within the facility such as crafts products and facility employment. - f.
+In determining the personal needs reserve amount for Long-Term Care institution residents engaged in income-producing activities: - i) The personal needs allowance is reserved from earned income only when the person has insufficient unearned income to meet this need; - ii) In determining countable earned income of a Long-Term Care institution resident, the following rules shall apply: - 1) \$65 shall be subtracted from the gross earned income. - 2) The result shall be divided in half. - 3) The remaining income is the countable earned income and shall be considered in determining the patient payment. - iii) When the personal needs allowance is reserved from unearned income, the additional reserve is computed based on the total gross earned income. - g.
+Other Deductions Reserved from Recipient's Income: - In the case of a married, long-term care recipient who is institutionalized in a Long-Term Care institution and who has a spouse (and, in some cases, other dependent family members) living in the community, there are "spousal protection" rules which permit the contribution of the institutionalized spouse's income toward their living expenses.
 See section 8.100.7.K. - ii) For a Long-Term Care institution recipient with no family at home, an amount in addition to the personal needs allowance may be reserved for maintenance of the recipient's home for a temporary period, not to exceed 6 months, if a physician has certified that the person is likely to return to his/her home within that period.

-In regard to this additional reserve from recipient income for home maintenance, the amount of the deduction: - must be based on actual expenses such as mortgage payments, taxes, utilities to prevent freeze, etc.; - 2) may not exceed the total of the current shelter and utilities components of the applicable standard of assistance (OAP for aged recipients; AND/SSI-CS or AB/SSI-CS for disabled or blind recipients). - h.
-The necessity for the deduction from a recipient's income specified in section 8.100.7.V.3 shall be fully explained in the case record.
-Such additional reserve amount must be entered on the eligibility reporting form.
+This additional reserve from recipient income is referred to as Home Maintenance Allowance and the amount of the deduction must be based on actual and verified shelter expenses such as mortgage payments, taxes, utilities to prevent freeze, etc.